Call Today! 888-234-8376

 Affluent foreign nationals benefit from U.S. life insurance policies

 Affluent foreign nationals with larger estates may also wish to consider setting up an irrevocable life insurance trust.
-Typically, if all the requirements of the ILIT are met, the proceeds from the insurance will be free from estate tax.
+Typically, if all the requirements of the ILIT are met, the proceeds from the insurance coverage will be free from estate tax.
 The proceeds can then be used to replace the portion of your taxed estate.

-Foreign nationals who are U.S. business owners should also consider setting up a business succession plan.
+Foreign nationals who are U.S. business owners should also consider setting up a succession plan.
 One of the best methods is to fund a buy sell agreement with life insurance.

 Foreign nationals owning property and/or businesses in the United States should consider funding the ILIT with Indexed Universal Life Insurance.
 IUL policies provide for more flexibility and often a guaranteed minimum rate of return in the cash account.